carpentries/amy/docs/users_guide/index.md

 ![AMY new event Eventbrite](images/amy_new_event_eventbritekey.png)

+* **Manual Attendance**

     * After the event is over, record the total number of learners who attended the workshop.
+This is compared to the count of learner tasks at that event.
+In the end, the higher value will be displayed.
+Note The Carpentries does not currently maintain attendance data on its workshops.

 ![AMY new event attendance](images/amy_new_event_attendance.png)